 - 30% of all ESE undergraduate students were female in fall 2015.

-- The enrollment of the master's students grew seven-fold from 2011 to 2015, which helped balance the school's budget.
+- The enrollment of the master's students grew 7-fold from 2011 to 2015, which helped the school's budget, enhanced the stature of ESE, and enabled more faculty recruitment.

 - The numbers of the awarded BS and MS degrees were more than in any other department in the school of engineering in spring 2015.